MinecraftModDevelopment/Modding-Resources/dev_pins.md

 Intellij: Click the button left to the launch configurations (Build Project).
 You will be prompted to reload classes.
 Accept.

-Eclipse: Select Project
+Eclipse: Your IDE is likely configured to build automatically, all you have to do is save.
+If not, select Project -> Build All.

-Build All For live resource reloading, build your project, then press F3+T in-game.
+For live resource reloading, build your project first, then press F3+T in-game.

 ### Gradle generation of forge javadocs
 http://maven.thiakil.com/forge-1.12-javadoc/